razee-io/Kapitan-delta/README.md

 ## Razeeupdate

 The `update` command is used for the razeeupdate cronjob returned by the Operators System Subscription found in Razeedash-api.
-This will update Cluster Subscription, Remote Resource and Watch-Keeper if they already exist in the cluster.
+This will update Cluster Subscription, Remote Resource and Watch-Keeper if they already exist in the cluster